Tech-at-DU/Flask-Playlister/P00-Start-A-Flask-Project/content.md

 We also want Git to ignore any Python **generated files**, which are contained in the `__pycache__` directory.
 We should also ignore the `.DS_Store` file, since it's just macOS metadata that is irrelevant to our project.

-> [action]
-> In your project directory, create a file called '.gitignore' with the following content:
+In your project directory, create a file called '.gitignore' with the following content:
->

 ```
 env
 __pycache__